 - Referral program.
 Members who refer friends and family to our service using their unique referral link will receive discounts on future service.

 - Drop-off service.We don’t have a permanent drop-off location yet, but we will be accepting drop-offs at the Downtown Growers Market throughout the 2019 market season.
 The drop-off fee can be waived if you show us that you possess a subsidized food token or check (SNAP, FreshRX, DUFB, etc).

 - Annual Memberships.
 Purchase an annual residential membership and you’ll get the 12th month free.

 - Negotiated group rates.
 On a case by case basis, we will negotiate group rates for entire HOAs, gated communities, apartment buildings, and other structured collections of residences, as well as for informal but close-knit groups of neighbors.

 - Ask your employer to join.
 One of the perks we’ve bundled with our commercial service options is a discount for all our commercial members’ employees.

 - Need-based discounts coming soon.
-By the end of 2019, we hope to offer a discounted pickup membership rate to families who can demonstrate financial need.
-As noted above, families on food assistance programs are already able to drop-off for free at the Downtown Growers Market.
+Someday soon, we hope to offer a discounted pickup membership rate to families who can demonstrate financial need.
+As noted above, families on food assistance programs are already able to drop off their compostables for free.

 - Suggestions?
 If you have other suggestions for ways we can reduce prices, please contact us.